pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

         🔎 To view a run information, use 'tanzu workload run get run-id'
         ```

-As per the description of the `AppBuildV1` kind from the `tanzu workload kind list` command,
+Based on the description of the `AppBuildV1` kind from the `tanzu workload kind list` command,
-the Supply chain should pull the source code from Git repository, build it using buildpacks,
+the Supply chain pulls the source code from Git repository, builds it using buildpacks,
-and package the output as a Carvel package.
-That output should then be shipped to the GitOps
+and packages the output as a Carvel package.
+That output is then shipped to the GitOps
 repository that is configured by the Platform Engineer.
-In your Supply Chain, once the `WorkloadRun`
+In your Supply Chain, when the `WorkloadRun`
 succeeds, you can see the URL for the pull request to the GitOps repository in the
 `tanzu workload run get --show-details` output in the `gitops-pr` stage results.